TTLabs/EvaporateJS/README.md

 ## Installation

-EvaporateJS is published as a Node module:
+Evaporate is published as a Node module:

 ```bash
 $ npm install evaporate